Green Bay Packers vs. Seattle Seahawks NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Seattle's games this year have hit the over on two of eight set point totals (25%).

-- Seattle is 3-1 against the spread and 3-1 overall in games when it scores more than 20.0 points.
+- Seattle is 3-1 against the spread and 3-1 overall in games when it records more than 20.0 points.

-- Seattle is 1-3 against the spread and 1-3 overall when the team totals over 321.2 yards.
+- Seattle is 1-3 against the spread and 1-3 overall when the team churns out over 321.2 yards.

-- This year the Seahawks have four turnovers, 10 fewer than the Packers have takeaways (14).

 Home and road insights

-- Green Bay is unbeaten against the spread, and 3-0 overall, at home this year.
+- Green Bay has covered the spread every time, and is 3-0 overall, at home this season.

-- Green Bay has gone over the total once in three home games this season.
+- Green Bay has gone over the total once in three home games this year.

-- This season away from home, Seattle is 3-1 against the spread and 2-2 overall.
+- This year away from home, Seattle is 3-1 against the spread and 2-2 overall.

-- This year, in four road games, Seattle has hit the over once.
+- This season, in four away games, Seattle has hit the over once.

 Powered by Data Skrive.